 - Admin Account in O365

-- Confirm any Device or 3rd Party Application connecting to or as a User account.
-For Scan to Email Functions please see the following guide from Microsoft either Option 2 or 3 – Guide.
+- Confirm if any User, Device or 3rd Party Application Is using Legacy Authentication.
+For Scan to Email Functions please see the following guide from Microsoft Option 3.

 Get-CasMailbox | set-CasMailbox -ImapEnabled $false -PopEnabled $false -SmtpClientAuthenticationDisabled $true